eikehmueller/ma32070/lectures/Notes.md

     0 & \text{otherwise}.
 \end{cases}
 $$
-A possible choice of points is given by (see figure below for some examples)
+A possible choice of points is given by (see @fig:lagrange_nodes below for some examples)
 $$
 \{\xi^{(\ell)}\}_{\ell=0}^{\nu-1} = \left\{\left(\frac{\ell_0}{p},\frac{\ell_1}{p}\right) \quad \text{for $\ell_0,\ell_1\in\mathbb{N}$ with $0\le \ell_0\le \ell_1 \le p$}\right\}.
 $$